Skip to content

 Audience: Engineer

 Robust is mostly about discipline with markup.
 Use native elements first, and add ARIA only to fill a real gap.
+The same discipline applies one level up, at the component library the model reaches for.
+A copy-paste UI kit built on a solid primitive can still ship a broken customization, so audit the components you actually use rather than trusting the primitive’s reputation.
 Make sure every custom control reports its name, role, and state, and verify that in an accessibility inspector rather than by eye.
 Treat the model as a junior author.
 It will produce a flat or mislabelled structure unless you instruct it and review the output, and a clean validator run does not prove it works in a screen reader.

 Audience: Accessibility Specialist